Parse HTML Components

 Component extraction

 For newcomers, AppSeed uses automation tools to convert lifeless UI Kits into simple starters generated in many frameworks and patterns.
-For instance, this open-source design - Pixel Lite provided by Themesberg has been translated to Flask and Django using HTML parsing as the first phase of the translation process.
+For instance, this open-source design - provided by Themesberg has been translated to and using HTML parsing as the first phase of the translation process.

 Required libraries and tools